First Presbyterian Church - New York City (Photo: John Rust)

 Sources:

 The American Organist (June 1938).
-Specifications of Aeolian-Skinner Organ, Op.
+Specification of Aeolian-Skinner Organ, Op.
 30010 (1938).
 Courtesy Jeff Scofield.

-First Presbyterian Church web site: http://www.fpcnyc.org
+First Presbyterian Church website: http://www.fpcnyc.org

 Fowler, Dorothy Ganfield.
 A City Church: The First Presbyterian Church in the City of New York, 1716-1976.
 The First Presbyterian Church in the City of New York, 1981.